-Montepulciano hosts one of Tuscany’s largest and most adored Christmas markets.
-It’s our family’s favorite Christmas market in the area.
+Montepulciano hosts one of Tuscany’s most adored Christmas markets.
+It’s our family’s favorite Christmas market in the area (okay, maybe tied with Arezzo).
 The bulk of it is in Piazza Grande, and Santa’s Village is up the street in the fortezza (fortress).
 You’ll find local food products like cheese and wine, along with Christmas ornaments, wooden presepe (nativity scenes) and other gift ideas.

 The market begins at the end of November and finishes at the beginning of January (usually after the Epiphany on January 6th).

 There are plenty of things to do with little ones in Montepulciano!
 It’s an easy town to visit, but be ready to get in a workout if you’re pushing a stroller up the town’s steep hills!

 Speaking of hills, you can bring a stroller or a baby carrier.
 I usually bring a stroller – you can reach everything with it.

 You can breastfeed on benches throughout town.
 Italians are very respectful of breastfeeding mothers.

 Never pass up a chance to use a bathroom in a restaurant or bar.
 There are also public toilets to the right of the Sant’Agostino church (next to the clock tower with Pulcinella).

 Explore Underground Passageways – Just after entering town through Porta al Prato, you’ll see the Cantina Ercolani and a sign for ‘Città Sotterranea’ or Underground City.
 You can walk down into the historic underground passageways and see armor, the cisterns, a wishing well, and more.